 08. Leuchtturm Master Classic

-Small notebooks are all well and good, but sometimes you want a big beefy notebook that's going to last you a while.
-That's what you get with the formidably named Master Classic notebook from Leuchtturm.
+Small notebooks are all well and good, but sometimes the best notebook option might be a big, beefy thing that's going to last you a while.
+Enter the formidably named Master Classic notebook from Leuchtturm.
 Larger than A4, the hardcover comes stuffed with 233 numbered pages – choose from either ruled, plain, square or dotted paper, depending on your preference.

 09. Baron Fig